 Renovation experts Michael Holmes and Jason Orme explain the rules for creating additional rooms that will utilise your outdoor space and enhance your lifestyle.

 An annexe is, by definition, associated with the main home.
 In most cases, it will offer a degree of independent living that gives it the feel of the occupier’s own space.

 Do I need planning permission for an annexe?

 You will need to apply for planning permission to build a habitable annexe in your garden but wouldn’t for something like a shed, summerhouse, or a garage.
 A good way of thinking about it is that if your garden building, of whatever size and shape, is going to be slept in, it needs planning permission.
-You can find out more from your local council or planningportal.co.uk.
+You can find out more from your local council or planning portal.

-It is worth working with an architect or architectural designer to create a bespoke scheme for your property before applying for planning permission.
-They, particularly if they specialize in outbuildings, will know what’s allowed for your property type, whether you live in a listed building, or within a Conservation Area or other some other designated area.
+It is worth working with an architect or architectural designer to create a bespoke scheme for your property before applying for planning permission, particularly if they specialise in outbuildings, as they will know what’s allowed for your property type, whether you live in a listed building, or within a Conservation Area or other some other designated area.

 If planning permission is granted for an annexe, it is likely to include conditions that restrict occupation of it to members, guests or dependents of the household, and will also prevent the separate sale of this part of the property.